ployt0/wp-exp-to-md-img-fixer/README.md

 https://user-images.githubusercontent.com/25666053/185379174-e0daa3d4-0cfd-4f05-a27c-f3389b45a35c.mp4

-I've provided some sample pages using images on ibb.
+I've provided some sample page(s) using images on ibb.
 GitHub can run it for me:

 ```shell
 python wp-exp-to-md-img-fixer/converted_md_corrector.py -m tests/si-tests/pages https://i.ibb.co
 ```

-Still working on showing what that proves, the video above is a better demo.
+You'll see this fills the `tests/si-tests/relinked_pages/images` directory.

-I have another demo in si-tests/output-links-fixed.
-All the links were transformed successfully by the node.js script.
-Because I added webp support to it.
-It *does* however demonstrate how scaled down images were sometimes provided.
-This is a WordPress issue, but we can still do something about it, which we do, here.
-I already copied the full sized images across too.
-The demo should show that the markdown is updated to use them, if there can be any doubts about the unit tests showing this.
+I have another demo in si-tests/output-missing-webps.
+It demonstrates how scaled down images were sometimes provided.
+I already copied the full sized images across to the test server.
+The demo shows that the markdown is updated to use them, if there can be any doubts about the unit tests showing this.
+The demo uses an actual WordPress server, when all that is needed is a web server with those images.

-I have provided my exported xml.
-It is configured:
+## Photo credits

-Username: testrunner
+<a href="https://unsplash.com/@esaiastann?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Esaias Tan</a>

-Password: HBX_fsHwXRkj2
+<a href="https://unsplash.com/@markusspiske?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Markus Spiske</a>

-dontcare@dontemail.com
+<a href="https://unsplash.com/@koshiera?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sergey Kvint</a>

-Obviously the image server isn't available anymore, but could be regenerated in the cloud if lonekorean doesn't merge my PR first.
+And more who I can't trace.